ibm-cds-labs/pipes.connector.sugarcrm/README.md

 ##### [Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) connector for SugarCRM

-This connector is based on the initial connector API and before the implementation of the [pipes-sdk](https://github.com/ibm-cds-labs/pipes-sdk).
+This connector is based on and makes use of the [pipes-sdk](https://github.com/ibm-cds-labs/pipes-sdk) connector API.

-It is also the connector used in the original draft of the [Creating Your Own Simple Data Pipe Connector](https://developer.ibm.com/clouddataservices/create-your-own-cloud-etl-connector-easy/) tutorial.
+It is also the connector used as the guide in the [Creating Your Own Simple Data Pipe Connector](https://developer.ibm.com/clouddataservices/create-your-own-cloud-etl-connector-easy/) tutorial.

 ### Pre-requisites